Product Design Internship · SPARC Sports

 40%

-Top visual preference
+Top visual preference across all tested concepts

-Rated redesign most credible
+Rated the redesign the most credible concept tested

 Designer Impact